Johnstone Strait Kayaking

 This is our typical itinerary for this tour.
 Because we are travelling in wilderness, itineraries can change.
 There are many factors that can affect how a tour actually runs.
 We confirm pickup times by phone, email or SMS at least 12 hours before.

-This trip begins in Vancouver, where we will arrange your pickup to drive to the location where we begin the activity.
+This trip begins in Nanaimo, where we will arrange your pickup to drive to the location where we begin the activity.

-Arrival in Vancouver.
-This denotes the day or days spent in Vancouver before the listed start date of the trip.
+Arrival in Vancouver/Nanaimo.
+This denotes the day or days spent in Vancouver/Nanaimo before the listed start date of the trip.

-We will take the BC Ferry from Tsawwassen to Nanaimo on Vancouver Island.
+If you stay in Vancouver, you will take the BC Ferries route from Tsawwassen to Duke Point (Nanaimo) or Horseshoe Bay to Departure Bay (Nanaimo) on the departure day.
 The crossing is about 2 hours.
-We will drive north along the Island Highway to our put-in point in Johnstone Strait & our first night’s campsite for this kayaking bc trip.
+We will pick you up at the ferry terminal.
+Or, you have spent the night at a hotel/accommodation in Nanaimo on Vancouver Island and we will pick you up from a designated location in downtown Nanaimo.
+We will drive north along the Island Highway to our put-in point in Johnstone Strait & our first night’s campsite for this BC kayaking trip.

 Day Two through Day 6 or 7